 The SBA requirements are set.
 The SBA underwriters often do not have much flexibility.
-This streamlines the program but contractors often want to negotiate terms when negotiations are not allowed.
+This streamlines the program, but contractors often want to negotiate terms when negotiations are not allowed with the SBA.

 The SBA requires many items that a standard Surety Bond company would require to write contract bonds plus additional items.

 The financial statements required depends on the size of the project being bonded.